-Low on sugar content, laced with mild tangy taste, Miracle fruit contains glycoprotein molecule along with carbohydrate chains, called miraculin, hence the name.
-Miracle fruit originates from West Africa, with its culinary usage dating back to 18th century.
-It is a staple ingredient in palm wine, porridges in African countries owing to its amazing ability of transforming an extremely sour tasting dish into an intensely sweet one, also making it a popular food flavouring agent in the food industry.
+Low in sugar content, laced with a mild tangy taste, Miracle fruit contains glycoprotein molecules along with carbohydrate chains, called miraculin, hence the name.
+Miracle fruit originates from West Africa, with its culinary usage dating back to the 18th century.
+It is a staple ingredient in palm wine, and porridges in African countries owing to its amazing ability to transform an extremely sour tasting dish into an intensely sweet one, also making it a popular food flavouring agent in the food industry.

-The glycoprotein molecule present in this fruit binds to the taste buds when the fleshy part of the fruit is consumed and the miraculin blocks the receptors and activates sweet receptors, causing fresh, candy like taste in the mouth.
-However, this taste remains up to 30 minutes and vanishes after drinking water.
+The glycoprotein molecule present in this fruit binds to the taste buds when the fleshy part of the fruit is consumed and the miraculin blocks the receptors and activates sweet receptors, causing a fresh, candy-like taste in the mouth.
+However, this taste lasts up to 30 minutes and vanishes after drinking water.

 These fresh berries, though not available extensively in India can be bought in the dried forms or as a flavouring agent.
 Miracle fruit is not just all about changing the intrinsic taste of sour foods, they offer numerous health benefits as well.